fluentpython/orablog/changing-tuples.rst

 We have two tuples that were created equal, but now they are different.

 The other built-in immutable collection type in Python, ``frozenset``, does not suffer from the problem of being immutable yet potentially changing in value.
-That's because a ``frozenset`` (or a plain ``set``, for that matter) may only hold references to hashable objects, and the value of hashable objects may naver change, by definition.
+That's because a ``frozenset`` (or a plain ``set``, for that matter) may only hold references to hashable objects, and the value of hashable objects may never change, by definition.

 Tuples are commonly used as ``dict`` keys, and those must be hashable — just as set elements.
 So, are tuples hashable or not?
 The right answer is: **some** tuples are hashable.
 The value of a tuple holding a mutable object may change, and such a tuple is not hashable.
 To be used as a ``dict`` key or set element, the tuple must be made only of hashable objects.
 Our tuples named ``dum`` and ``dee`` are unhashable because each contains a list reference, and lists are unhashable.